Erbology

 A symbol of Aztec power and a staple in the modern kitchen, find out why this naturally gluten-free grain has been cultivated for at least 8000 years, and why it's so good for you.

-Huitzilopochtli, one of the most important festivals of the pre-conquest Aztec world, saw people decorating their homes and trees with strings of brightly colored paper flags.
+The festival of Huitzilopochtli, one of the most important festivals of the pre-conquest Aztec world, saw people decorating their homes and trees with strings of brightly coloured paper flags.
 They paraded in ceremonial dress, singing and dancing their way through the streets of Tenochtitlan and Cholula.

 The brilliant red plaster of colossal stepped temples stretched defiantly into the sky; a symbol of Aztec power.
 Rows of flag-covered houses flapped in unison.
 The people chanted prayers, dancing rhythmically and thumping their drums, the emperor standing at centre stage, adorned with a ruffle of Quetzal feathers.